joeyudongs/Firelook/README.md

-# EventReporter: a LBS based Android App for Tourists and Local Residents
+# Firelook:

-1. Developed an Android App for users to post events and search nearby events based on keyword hashtags with Java, Android Studio and Google Firebase.
+a LBS based Android App for Tourists and Local Residents

-2. Implemented caching and managing UGC including comments, images, descriptions, geolocations with Firebase Realtime Database and Google Play services location APIs.
+1. Developed an Android App for users to post events and search nearby events based on keyword hashtags with Java, Android Studio and Google Firebase
-3. Implemented displaying Google advertisers with Google AdMob and keeping users engaged.
+2. Utilized Firebase realtime database and storage to store and manage user-created content including event titles, messages, locations and images
-4. Integrated Google Map API to display the popular events nearby and event navigation route.
+3. Integrated Google Map API for a quick display of nearby events and navigation to user selected location
-5. Implemented infinite loading list to display list of users' posts using RecyclerView with mixed-type adapter.
+4. Integrated Google AdMob for in-app advertising to improve user experience
-6. Implemented automatically sending push notifications feature with Firebase Cloud Messaging and Firebase Cloud Function.
+5. Used Firebase Cloud Function (FCF) to subscribe to new post and send notification via Firebase Cloud Messaging (FCM) to app users

 Preview:
 Users can register an account and then login.
 The backend works are handled by Firebase.